TheEt1234/libox_computer/DOCS.md

 # What wont be happening
 - mesecon interraction: why mesecon when you can digi
-- ports/pins: would severely overcomplicate things
+- ports/pins: would severely overcomplicate things, maybe ""fake"" ports could be implemented if you think a direction vector looks intimidating
+- setfenv/getfenv: i am afraid of messing that up...
+- metatables: you can hide values inside them, oh and `getmetatable()` is not that fast to weigh things (needs to be verified actually), and also they just feel like they can be used to do some nasty stuff